Swimming pools and spas

 For more information about pool and spa safety barriers, please see the Victorian Building Authority website.

-Swimming pool and spa registrations
+Pool and spa registrations and inspections

 The Victorian state government has introduced new legislation to ensure that pools and spas are as safe as possible for everyone.